L-1 Visa Requirements, Qualifications, and Benefits

 Your immigration lawyer will also file the L-supplement along with the I-129.

-Important Note: The L1 visa cannot be filed through self-petition.
-Your U.S. employer is the petitioner and you, the prospective L1 recipient, are the beneficiary.
+The L-1 cannot be self-petitioned.
+The U.S. employer is the petitioner, and the L-1 worker is the beneficiary.

 All of the supporting documents, such as your evidence of employment with the foreign company, CV, etc. will also be included with the I-129